 The key when pairing Barolo with meat dishes is to pair the wine with strong, but simple flavours.
 Good meat pairings for Barolo include:

 One of the most classic (and popular!) food pairings for Barolo is Pizza.
 The high acidity in the wine cuts through the fat in the pizza and balances the acidity in the tomato sauce.
 Pair it with classic Neapolitan pizza flavours like margherita.

 Try a bottle of Barolo with a truffle risotto.
 You will not be disappointed!
 It’s a classic pairing.
 The delicate and earthy aromas match perfectly with the typical aromas of the truffles.
 Dishes with mushroom also pair very well with Barolo wine.

 You can pair Barolo with basically anything with truffles:

 What cheese goes best with Barolo?
-We recommend strong and powerful cheeses, such as Castelmagno, Gorgonzola or other blue cheese.
-Also hard salty cheese such as the Parmigiano or the Provolone are good choices.
+We recommend strong and powerful cheeses, such as Castelmagno, Gorgonzola or other blue cheeses.
+Also hard salty cheeses such as the Parmigiano or the Provolone are good choices.
 A Pecorino with truffles is of course a good choice.